Md-Siam-Mia-Man/ViveStream-Revived/README.md

 ## 🚀 Core Features

-- 📥 **Versatile Downloader:** Download videos from YouTube and other supported sites.
-Choose from a wide range of quality options, from 480p up to 4K.
+- 📥 **Versatile Downloader:**
+  - **YouTube & More:** Download videos and entire playlists from YouTube and other supported sites.
+ViveStream automatically creates local playlists for you.
-- 📂 **Import & Export:**
+  - **Smart Downloads:** Already have a video?
+ViveStream skips re-downloading it but updates its "date added" so it appears with the rest of its playlist.
   - **Import Local Files:** Add your existing video and audio files from your computer directly into the ViveStream library.
-Metadata and cover art are automatically extracted.
-  - **Export:** Save a copy of any media from your library to another location on your computer.
 - ✂️ **Advanced Download Controls:**
   - Clip specific sections using start/end times.
   - Automatically split videos by their chapters into individual files.
   - Remove sponsored segments, intros, and outros with SponsorBlock integration.
-  - Download subtitles for videos.
+  - Download subtitles for videos (official and auto-generated).
   - Use cookies from your browser to access members-only or age-restricted content.
 - 📚 **Robust Library Management:**
+  - **Powerful Search:** Instantly find what you're looking for with fuzzy search across videos, artists, and playlists.
+Results are neatly organized by category.
+  - **Advanced Filtering:** Filter your library and favorites by media type (video/audio), duration, and source (YouTube/local).
-  - **✍️ Full Metadata Control:** Edit titles, artists, and descriptions with a seamless inline editor directly on the player page.
+  - **Full Metadata Control:** Edit titles, artists, and descriptions with a seamless inline editor directly on the player page.
-  - **Advanced Sorting:** Sort your library by date added, title, or duration.
-  - **Playlists:** Create custom playlists, add media, and reorder with intuitive drag-and-drop.
+  - **Playlists:** Create custom playlists, add media with a drag-and-drop interface, and upload custom cover images.
-  - **Artists:** Media is automatically sorted by artist, creating dedicated pages for your favorite creators.
+  - **Artists:** Media is automatically sorted by artist.
+Upload custom profile images for your favorite creators.
-  - **Favorites:** A dedicated section for your most-loved content.
+  - **Favorites:** A dedicated, filterable section for your most-loved content.
-  - **Fast Search:** Instantly search your entire library of videos, playlists, and artists.
 - 🎬 **High-Performance Integrated Player:**
+  - **Context-Aware Queue:** When you play from a playlist, artist page, or favorites, the "Up Next" queue is intelligently populated and visually grouped.
-  - **Gapless Playback:** Intelligent preloading ensures seamless, uninterrupted playback within playlists.
+  - **Gapless Playback:** Intelligent preloading ensures seamless, uninterrupted playback.
-  - **Hardware Acceleration:** Smooth, efficient playback of high-resolution content with minimal CPU usage.
+  - **Sleep Timer:** Set a timer to stop playback after a certain number of tracks, a set duration in minutes, or at a specific time of day.
   - **System Media Keys:** Control playback with your keyboard's media keys, even when the app is in the background.
-  - **Full Feature Set:** Includes theater mode, fullscreen, miniplayer, playback speed control, sleep timer, and subtitle support.
+  - **Full Feature Set:** Includes theater mode, fullscreen, miniplayer, playback speed control, and subtitle support.
+- ⚙️ **Maintenance & Customization:**
+  - **Export Library:** Save a copy of any media file or your entire library to another location, with files named by their proper titles.
+  - **Reinitialize App:** A one-click function to clear the app's cache, rescan media files, and clean up any orphaned entries from the database.
 - 📦 **All-in-One & Standalone:** No need to install Python, yt-dlp, or FFmpeg separately.
 Everything is bundled and ready to go.

 ---